 CONSTRUCTION ACCIDENTS

-WE NAVIGATE CONSTRUCTION LAW IN NEW JERSEY, NEW YORK, AND FLORIDA
+WE NAVIGATE CONSTRUCTION LAW IN NEW JERSEY, NEW YORK, MASSACHUSETTS, AND FLORIDA

-Our New Jersey personal injury attorneys have more than 25 years of experience handling construction accident claims.
+Our New Jersey personal injury attorneys have over 25 years of experience handling construction accident claims.
 We will put our knowledge and resources to work for you so that you can focus on your recovery.
-Construction accidents often result in catastrophic injuries, such as amputations, spinal cord injuries, traumatic brain injuries, and burns.
+Construction accidents often result in catastrophic injuries, including amputations, spinal cord injuries, traumatic brain injuries, and burns.
 These injuries can have a devastating impact on the lives of accident victims and their families.

-A large part of construction law involves injuries while on the job.
+A huge part of construction law involves handling injuries that occur on the job.
 There are proactive and reactive laws that can help you with knowing what to do to prevent an accident and what to do after an accident.
 Your employer should make sure that you have access to the information needed to keep you and your clients safe.
 Despite your best efforts to remain safe, accidents do happen, and you must know what to do if something does occur.

 After a construction accident, it is very important to gather all the evidence you possibly can.
 This includes assessing the responsibilities of those involved in the site, site owner, general contractor, subcontractor, management company, engineers, equipment manufacturers, and insurers.
 Know who has what responsibility over what part of the project.
 This is not to place blame on anyone but to know where to proceed with any claims.
 For example, a contractor does not have much responsibility for a piece of equipment that has failed.
 That would lie in the hands of the manufacturer.